seenaburns/Chroma/README.rst

 Installation
 ------------

-Installation is as easy as:
+Installation is as easy as
 ::

     pip install chroma

-Or if you're an easy_install-er:
+Or if you're an easy_install-er
 ::

     easy_install chroma